Conformal anomaly and gravitational pair production: Examples

-According to our convention in Eq.~\eq{eq_main}, there is no particle production for a negative production rate.
-Since $F_{\mu\nu} F^{\mu\nu} = 2 ({\bs B}^2 - {\bs E}^2)$, implies the absence of particle creation in a pure magnetic field because $\Gamma_{\mathrm{sQED}} < 0$.
-However, in the electric-field background, one gets the following well-known result the complex scalar field (reproduced also in Ref.~\cite{Wondrak2023} for $N_S = 1$):
+According to our convention in Eq.~\eqref{eq_main}, there is no particle production for a negative production rate.
+Since $F_{\mu\nu} F^{\mu\nu} = 2 ({\bs B}^2 - {\bs E}^2)$, Eq.~\eqref{eq_main} implies the absence of particle creation in a pure magnetic field in scalar QED because $\Gamma_{\mathrm{sQED}} < 0$.
+However, in the electric-field background, one gets the following well-known result for the complex scalar field (reproduced also in Ref.~[\citeonline{Wondrak2023}] for $N_S = 1$):

-This equivalence further supports the validity of Eq.~\eq{eq_main} in one loop.
+This equivalence further supports the validity of Eq.~\eqref{eq_main}.